reddevil115/BaseSticksProject/README.md

 # BaseSticksProject by The Team Fifty Seven

-about repository:
+about repository:\n
 This repository for BaseSticksProject by The Team Fifty Seven.

-The Team Fifty Seven:
+The Team Fifty Seven:\n
 Team for Changwon National University where in Republic of Korea's graduate project.

-- Crew Memeber:
+- Crew Memeber:\n
-  Gi Young, Kim(LOUIS KIM) / Main Developer, Team Leader.
+  Gi Young, Kim(LOUIS KIM) / Main Developer, Team Leader.\n

-- Academic Adviser:
+- Academic Adviser:\n
   Professor.
 Lee Su Hyeon (Changwon National University)